 The majority of the writing I do on a day-to-day basis is note-taking, so I use a lot of pocket pens and pencils.
 Here are my favorites.

 - Fisher Space Pen.
-I prefer the "bullet" version of the Fisher Space Pen.
+While I once preferred the "bullet" version, my current favorite is the "Astronaut" or "Shuttle" model of the Fisher Space Pen, which is still small enough to stick in a pocket.
 This pressurized ballpoint refill will write anywhere (even underwater, supposedly).
 (Purchase here)

 - Kaweco Sport.
 The grandaddy of pocket fountain pens.
 (Purchase here)